somanshu63/verveGenProject/README.md

 password: 12345

 Backend is working great with postman but might have issue sometimes with frontend while creating new user by admin but if i login as user i'm getting the data added by admin through excel file
+This repository have 3 branches - frontend, backend, main.
+You can find the corresponding code in the relevant branches.